-Lake County veterans like Crump who participate or have participated in the Catholic Charities Veterans Employment program in Waukegan recently learned about the chance to receive free bicycles from Mitch Siegel, who works as a job developer for the program.
+Lake County veterans have learned about the chance to receive free bicycles from Mitch Siegel, who works as a job developer for Catholic Charities.

-Within the past week or so, Siegel has delivered about eight bikes to veterans in Lake County, with 19 more to go.
+Siegel has delivered about bikes to veterans in Lake County, with 19 more to go.
 One by one, his intern Matt Lindemeier is polishing them, greasing the chains and making repairs.

 The veterans are using them to get to work or a job interview and for recreation, Siegel said.